Haifisch/BLEEG/README.md

 *Optional: Use the ~4 in from the positive lead to power your Scout, just run a wire from the positive lead to VUSB on your Scout.*

-Image below shows the "T" marked as a red dot.
+Image below shows the common ground marked by a red dot.
 ![alt text](Images/ground.JPG "Board inside MindFlex" )

 #### Step 4: